arlac77/svelte-guard-history-router/README.md

 ### objectFor

-Deliver object for a given set of properties
+Deliver object for a given set of properties.

 #### Parameters